henrietterebnor/inf226_oblig2/project/README.md

 - Try to create a new user that already exists -> fails as expected
 - Try to alter the cookie value for the session of the logged in user in the web developer tool -> behaves as expected : when refreshing page the user is automatically logged out

-attached to the cookie, and if the wrong ip-address occurs instead, the browser will jump to the start page.

 #### Further improvements
 Validate data, make the cookie secure,